Skip to Main Content

 Here is how the work lines up.
 Car filming in Canada operates through a tight supplier pool centred on Pacific Backlot Services Vancouver — the country's primary Russian Arm and Black Arm 24' dispatcher and a Hollywood North standard for the chase-sequence and beauty-pass automotive work that drives Vancouver service-production commercial.
 Cinemoves Toronto and MELS Equipment Montreal anchor the eastern Canadian camera-car, low-loader trailer and process-trailer pool.

-Picture-vehicle fleets include the Toyota Highlander, Land Cruiser and 4Runner, GMC Yukon, Chevrolet Suburban and Tahoe 4x4 packages key for the unsealed and remote-road work that defines Canadian car camera work — Banff's Bow Valley Parkway under Parks Canada permit, Lake Louise and Moraine Lake access roads, the Whistler Sea-to-Sky Highway 99 corridor, the Yukon Dempster Highway running 736 kilometres of gravel from Dawson City to Inuvik and beyond to Tuktoyaktuk on the Beaufort Sea via the Inuvik-Tuktoyaktuk ice road, Newfoundland's Killdevil and the Cabot Trail loop around Cape Breton Highlands, the James Bay Road in northern Quebec running 620 kilometres of remote-corridor driving, and the iconic Icefields Parkway between Banff and Jasper.
+Here is what that looks like on the ground.
+Picture-car fleets have the Toyota Highlander, Land Cruiser and 4Runner, GMC Yukon, Chevrolet Suburban and Tahoe 4x4 packages key for the unsealed and remote-road work that defines Canadian car camera work.
+Banff's Bow Valley Parkway under Parks Canada permit, Lake Louise and Moraine Lake access roads, the Whistler Sea-to-Sky Highway 99 corridor, the Yukon Dempster Highway running 736 kilometres of gravel from Dawson City to Inuvik and beyond to Tuktoyaktuk on the Beaufort Sea via the Inuvik-Tuktoyaktuk ice road, Newfoundland's Killdevil and the Cabot Trail loop around Cape Breton Highlands, the James Bay Road in northern Quebec running 620 kilometres of remote-corridor driving, and the iconic Icefields Parkway between Banff and Jasper.

-Permits, road closures and stunt coordination route through provincial film offices and city authorities — Creative BC, Ontario Creates, SODEC Quebec, Calgary Economic Development Film Office and Edmonton Film Office at the provincial level, with city-level film offices lining up closure on Vancouver, Toronto, Montreal, Calgary, Edmonton and Ottawa streets.
-Quebec City UNESCO Old Town presents special restrictions: large portions of the historic core are pedestrian-only with city-only vehicle access we coordinate case-by-case with the Ville de Québec film coordination office.
+Here is what we have to work with.
+Permits, road closures and stunt planning route through provincial film offices and city authorities.
+Creative BC, Ontario Creates, SODEC Quebec, Calgary Economic Development Film Office and Edmonton Film Office at the provincial level, with city-level film offices lining up closure on Vancouver, Toronto, Montreal, Calgary, Edmonton and Ottawa streets.
+Quebec City UNESCO Old Town presents special restrictions: large portions of the historic core are pedestrian-only with city-only car access we set up case-by-case with the Ville de Québec film planning office.

+Here is the layout.
 Parks Canada governs Bow Valley Parkway, Icefields Parkway and Cape Breton Cabot Trail car-shoot permitting with five-business-day minimum lead times common.
-Yukon territorial and Northwest Territories agreements layer over Dempster and Tuktoyaktuk ice-road work with cold-weather contingency planning and territorial RCMP coordination on every shoot day.
+Yukon territorial and Northwest Territories agreements layer over Dempster and Tuktoyaktuk ice-road work with cold-weather backup planning and territorial RCMP planning on each shoot day.
 Stunt drivers route through Canadian Stunt School Vancouver, Stunts Canada and the Toronto Stunt Coordinators Association, with WorkSafeBC, WSIB and CNESST covering stunt and precision-driver workplace insurance.
-CPTC federal incentive, BC PSTC, Ontario PSTC, Quebec QPSTC and Alberta Film and Television Tax Credit apply to qualifying automotive-unit spend, with IATSE 891 Vancouver, 873 Toronto and 514 Montreal supplying unionised camera-vehicle and rigging crew.
+CPTC federal incentive, BC PSTC, Ontario PSTC, Quebec QPSTC and Alberta Film and Television Tax Credit apply to qualifying automotive-unit spend, with IATSE 891 Vancouver, 873 Toronto and 514 Montreal supplying unionised camera-car and rigging crew.

 FAQ